json-schema-org/json-schema-spec/PROCESS.md

 of that release's stable behaviors and SHOULD support any experimental behaviors.
 Because releases are compatible, expressing support for a given release implies support for all previous releases (excluding "draft" releases).
+Support for previous releases might have limitations if an implementation chooses not to support a deprecated behavior.

 ### Deprecation
 Stable behaviors MAY be marked as "deprecated".
-Implementations SHOULD support these features to maintain backward compatibility.
-Deprecated features will never be removed from the spec, but schema authors SHOULD migrate away from using them as implementations may begin dropping support for these features at some point.
+Implementations SHOULD support these behaviors to maintain backward compatibility.
+Schema authors SHOULD migrate away from using deprecated behaviors as implementations MAY begin dropping support for these behaviors at some point.